-In this blog post, Senior SEO Manager, Keely McGroarty, will review the latest local SEO trends for 2025 and discuss how you can optimize for local searches by understanding user intent and behavior.
+In this blog post, SEO Strategist, Keely McGroarty, will review the latest local SEO trends for 2026 and discuss how you can optimize for local searches by understanding user intent and behavior.

 What’s Covered: